 Morning Meditation Just After You Wake Up

-In the argument of morning vs evening meditation, Some people believe if we do a morning meditation first thing after we wake up, our brain’s pineal gland, which many people believe to be our third eye, will still be producing melatonin.
+In the argument of morning vs evening / night meditation, Some people believe if we do a morning meditation first thing after we wake up, our brain’s pineal gland, which many people believe to be our third eye, will still be producing melatonin.

 The theory goes, your brain is still in this in-between sleep and awake state so that we are best primed to have a deep and successful meditation.